 Government and other agencies produce a variety of defense-related reports that are relevant to research in GSBPP curricula.
 The Library owns SOME, and many are freely available on the Internet.
 Below are some agencies that produce defense-related reports.

-DoD intends to produce these reports on the performance of the defense acquisition system annually.
+DoD produced these reports on the performance of the defense acquisition system annually, 2013-2016.